-1 The service - The surveyor provides the standard RICS Home Survey - Level 2 (survey only) service described in this section, unless you agree with the surveyor in writing before the inspection that the surveyor will provide extra services.
+- 1 The service The surveyor provides the standard RICS Home Survey Level 3 service described in this section, unless you agree with the surveyor in writing before the inspection that the surveyor will provide extra services.
 Any extra service will require separate terms of engagement to be entered into with the surveyor.
 Examples of extra services include:

-- costing of repairs

 - · schedules of works

 - supervision of works

 - re-inspection

-- · detailed specific issue reports and
+- · detailed specific issue reports

-- market valuation and reinstatement costs.
+- · market valuation and re-instatement cost, and

+- negotiation.

-2 The surveyor - The service will be provided by an AssocRICS, MRICS or FRICS member of the Royal Institution of Chartered Surveyors (RICS) who has the skills, knowledge and experience to survey and report on the property.
+- 2 The surveyor The service will be provided by an AssocRICS, MRICS or FRICS member of the Royal Institution of Chartered Surveyors (RICS) who has the skills, knowledge and experience to survey and report on the property.

-3 Before the inspection - Before the inspection, you should tell us if there is already an agreed or proposed price for the property, and if you have any particular concerns about the property (such as a crack noted above the bathroom window or any plans for extension).
+- 3 Before the inspection Before the inspection, you should tell us if there is already an agreed or proposed price for the property, and if you have any particular concerns about the property (such as a crack noted above the bathroom window or any plans for extension).

+This period forms an important part of the relationship between you and the surveyor.
+The surveyor will use reasonable endeavours to contact you to discuss your particular concerns regarding the property, and explain (where necessary) the extent and/or limitations of the inspection and report.
+The surveyor also carries out a desktop study to understand the property better.
-4 Terms of payment - You agree to pay the surveyor's fee and any other charges agreed in writing.

-5 Cancelling this contract - You should seek advice on your obligations under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ('the Regulations') and/or the Consumer Rights Act 2015, in accordance with section 2.6 of the current edition of the Home survey standard RICS professional statement.

-6 Liability - The report is provided for your use, and the surveyor cannot accept responsibility if it is used, or relied upon, by anyone else.
+- 4 Terms of payment You agree to pay the surveyor's fee and any other charges agreed in writing. - 5 Cancelling this contract You should seek advice on your obligations under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ('the Regulations') and/or the Consumer Rights Act 2015, in accordance with section 2.6 of the current edition of the Home survey standard RICS professional statement. - 6 Liability The report is provided for your use, and the surveyor cannot accept responsibility if it is used, or relied upon, by anyone else.